rvennam/istio-on-iks/nlb-to-istioingress.md

     ```

     That's it!
-All traffic in your cluster is now encrypted.
+The end-to-end traffic from an external client to your services in the cluster is encrypted.